 Managed Oracle HTTP Server Test Domain

-This topology provides a single machine WebLogic Server Domain with an Oracle HTTP Server instance and is geared towards testing.
+This topology provides a single machine WebLogic Server Domain with an Oracle HTTP Server instance and is geared toward testing.
 It provides all the administrative capabilities of a full production domain but does not require an external database.
 The test domain cannot be scaled out to other machines and is not certified to be used in production.

 See "createOHSTestDomain()" in the WLST Command Reference for Infrastructure Components.

-Secure Sockets Layer (SSL) is required to run any Web site securely.
+Secure Sockets Layer (SSL) is required to run any website securely.
 Oracle HTTP Server supports SSL encryption based on patented, industry standard, algorithms.
 SSL works seamlessly with commonly-supported Internet browsers.
 Security features include the following: